Frequently Asked Questions

 Participants are also encouraged to participate in live discussions with lecturers, experts, and co-participants.
 This live synchronous discussion will be conducted through the Zoom application.

-A: The 2023 Global Cohort applications for Track 1: Zero Waste Program Implementation are now open.
+A: The 2023 Asia Pacific Cohort applications for Track 1: Zero Waste Program Implementation are now open.

 Click here to apply.

 Relevant work experience in waste management and Zero Waste campaigning is preferred but not required.
 Ideally, participants must have a working knowledge of English, have access to an adequate internet connection for the duration of the Academy, and have access to a laptop/computer/cellphone that can access course materials online.
 As much as we’d like to have everyone on board, slots are limited to ensure quality course delivery.

 A: The Zero Waste Academy Tracks follows a modular or “ladderized learning” approach that requires participants to accomplish all current requirements to progress to the next phase.
 The framework is designed to ensure that participants are equipped with the necessary knowledge and skills to satisfy the assessment tasks of the next phases.

 All tracks have a core phase that covers fundamental concepts on Zero Waste and related topics while the specialization phase tackles tools, techniques, and practical concepts for implementing a Zero Waste program in a city or community.
 The course culminates in the final phase where participants will prepare major output for their city or community by applying the theories and concepts learned throughout the Track.